2008 ICC Americas Championship Division One

 The 2008 ICC Americas Championship Division One was a cricket tournament in the United States, taking place between 25 and 30 November 2010.
 It gave six North and South American Associate and Affiliate members of the International Cricket Council experience of international one-day cricket.

+The United States won the championship after an undefeated campaign.

 Teams

 There were 6 teams that played in the tournament.
 These teams were non-test member nations of the Americas Cricket Association.
 The teams that played were: